johangroe/wetteronline-api/docs/source/install.rst

 source code
 ###########

 Alternatively the source code is available on Github `here <https://github.com/johangroe/wetteronline-api>`_.
-You can clone the repository like so:
+You can clone the repository:

 .. code-block:: console